Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Design of the RIS Phase Shifts

 \subsection{Single-user Case}

-{Before tackling the general optimization problem, we would like to first justify the setting of $\left|f_{k}(\boldsymbol{\Phi})\right|=N$ in Section \ref{single_user_analysis}.
-To this end, this subsection aims to solve the phase shift optimization problem in the special single-user case without spatial correlation and EMI.}
+Before tackling the general optimization problem, we first justify the statement made in Section \ref{single_user_analysis} that the optimal phase shift matrix that maximizes the rate in the single-user case fulfills the condition $\left|f_{k}(\boldsymbol{\Phi})\right|=N$.
+To this end, this subsection aims to solve the phase shifts optimization problem in the single-user case and in the absence of spatial correlation and EMI.